East Asia Working Papers

 The East Asia Working Paper Series deals with key economic and development problems, as well as conceptual, analytical, or methodological issues relating to project/program economic analysis, and statistical data and measurement with a focus on the People's Republic of China and Mongolia.

-Maintaining Social Cohesion in the People’s Republic of China in the New Era
+Toward High-Quality Development in the People’s Republic of China

 This paper covers three areas for the People’s Republic of China to transition to high-quality development: institutional reform, development philosophy, and the country’s five-year plans.

 Population Aging and Its Economic Consequences for the People’s Republic of China

 This paper analyzes projections on how the population of the People’s Republic of China (PRC) will age rapidly, with the old-age dependency ratio more than tripling by 2065.

 Driving Investments Toward Sustainable Economic Growth in the People’s Republic of China

 This paper explores the key investments, policies, and reforms needed for the People’s Republic of China (PRC) to achieve sustainable economic growth.

 Integrating Flood and Environmental Risk Management: Principles and Practices

 This publication describes the principles of flood and environmental risk management, and presents case studies and challenges.

 Translating Women’s Voices into Action in Mongolia: Addressing Gender-Based Violence through Investments in Infrastructure